sdi1982/fbinstant-phaser-typescript/README.md

 The contents of dist folder can be compressed and uploaded to Facebook Instant Games Hosting and tested
 * this includes index.html aswell as assets folder and bundle.js

+## How to Test/Publish on Facebook for Developers
+### 1) Setup App with Facebook
+* Create a new App on Facebook for Developers
+* Add 'Instant Games' Product

+### 2) Upload to Facebook
+* Build Game for Production
+* Compress contents of dist folder into .zip or .7z format
+* Browse .zip or .7z file to Instant Games->Web Hosting section
+* Enter a description in the about this version... section
+* Upload
+* Select the uploaded bundle and click the star 'Push to Production'

+### 3) Test the Game on Facebook Messenger App
+* When the app is uploaded it can be tested on Facebook Messenger App where your app will be under 'Games->In development'
+* You can also share the app with yourself and play it on the browser, as well as get console output for diagnostics.

 ## Built with
 ### Development Dependencies
 * [webpack-dev-server](https://github.com/webpack/webpack-dev-server) - Development server